 - Keep chatter to a minimum and let one person speak at a time.

-- On a boat with a very large crew, appoint a spokesperson for each major position and only they should communicate with the afterguard.
+- On a boat with a very large crew, appoint a spokesperson for each major position.
+Only they should communicate with the afterguard.

 - Contain excitement when in front or behind, yelling on the boat only serves to unnerve everyone.